Block42World/block42-wallet-unity/README.md

 If you already have Nethereum in your project, you can safely delete the whole [Plugins](Assets/Block42/Plugins) folder.
 You may also want to delete these sub-libraies to save building space:
 - [Nethereum.Web3](Assets/Block42/Plugins/Nethereum/Nethereum.Web3.dll) - Used to demonstrate the difference of using Web3 and UnityRPCRequests in Demo [02-StaticWalletBalance](Assets/Block42/Wallet/Demos/02-StaticWalletBalance).
 If you are not using any Web3 library in your project, you can delete this.
 - [Nethereum.Geth](Assets/Block42/Plugins/Nethereum/Nethereum.Geth) - Used to run an ethereum node and mining within Unity.
-See Demo [07-Mining](Assets/Block42/Wallet/Demos/07-Mining).
+See Demo [07-Mining](Assets/Block42/Wallet/Demos/07-Mining) for details.
 If you are not using any Geth library or not mining in Unity, you can delete this.

 ## TODO
 - Add ERC721 token contract controller